nickjeliopoulos/PruneOneMoreToken/README.md

 > [!CAUTION]
 > To best reproduce latency measurements, we encourage users to lock the clock and/or memory rates of their device.
 > See the `scripts/` folder for a brief overview of how this is done on NVIDIA GPUs.
-> We provide two scripts to set maximuim power mode for the NVIDIA Jetson TX2 and the NVIDIA AGX Orin (32GB) devices used in our work.
+> We provide two scripts to set maximum power mode for the NVIDIA Jetson TX2 and the NVIDIA AGX Orin (32GB) devices used in our work.

 ## offline_computation.py
 This script performs the offline pruning schedule computation described in our work.